marioseixas/marioseixas.github.io/_posts/2022-01-09-ratpoison.md

 How to make Ratpoison your only window manager:

-a) Go through the Ubuntu installation process as you typically would.
+a) Go through the distro installation process as you typically would.
 Once you reach the desktop, open up a Terminal.

 b) Update your system: